Travel.State.Gov > Intercountry Adoption > Country Information > Lithuania Intercountry Adoption Information

-The process for finalizing the adoption or gaining legal custody in Lithuania generally includes the following:
+The process for finalizing the adoption in Lithuania generally includes the following:

-If you have finalized the adoption in Lithuania, you will firstneed to apply for a birth certificate for your child so that you can later apply for a passport.
+If you have finalized the adoption in Lithuania, you will first need to apply for a new birth certificate for your child.
+Your name will be added to the new birth certificate.

-After the court’s judgment regarding adoption come into force, the adoptive parents must contact the Civil Registry Department that registered the birth of the child regarding the issuing of a new birth certificate.
+Once the adoption is finalized, you may work with your adoption service provider who will contact the Civil Registry Department that registered the birth of the child regarding the issuance of a new birth certificate.
 The following documents must be submitted to the Civil Registry Department:

 Your child is not yet a U.S. citizen, so he/she will need a travel document or passport from Lithuania.

 A Lithuanian passport may be obtained from any migration office.
 The following documents must be submitted to the migration authority:

 The fee for regular passport processing is included in the adoption service provider’s representative fee.